JimmyYouhei/FlappyBirdUnity/README.md

 ## License
-This project is a free software and follow MIT License.
+This project is free software and follows the MIT License.
 More detail can be find [here](https://github.com/JimmyYouhei/FlappyBirdUnity/blob/master/LICENSE.MD)